qgis/QGIS-Documentation/source/docs/gentle_gis_introduction/02_vector_data.rst

 water bodies vector layer in blue).
 The GIS will also let you adjust the symbol used.
-So if you have a trees point layer, you can show each tree position with a small picture of a tree, rather than the basic circle marker that the GIS uses when you first load the layer (see Illustrations figure_vector_symbology_, figure_generic_symbology_ and figure_custom_symbology_).
+So if you have a trees point layer, you can show each tree position with a small picture of a tree, rather than the basic circle marker that the GIS uses when you first load the layer (see illustrations figure_vector_symbology_, figure_generic_symbology_ and figure_custom_symbology_).

 .. _figure_vector_symbology: